Spirals-Team/docker-machine-driver-g5k/README.md

 ```

 ## How to use

-### VPN
-You need to be connected to the Grid5000 VPN to create and access your Docker node.
-Do not forget to configure your DNS or use OpenVPN DNS auto-configuration.
-Please follow the instructions from the [Grid5000 Wiki](https://www.grid5000.fr/mediawiki/index.php/VPN).

 ### Driver-specific options
 The driver needs a few options to create a machine.
 Here is a list of the supported options: